Section 80GGC of Income Tax Act

-Section 80GGC of the Income Tax Act provides a deduction for taxpayers who have made donations to political parties.
-The quantum of contribution can be extended upto a maximum of 10% of the Gross Total Income.
-The provision benefits the taxpayers as the contributions can be claimed as a deduction at the time of filing Income Tax returns.
-Also, the taxpayers availing these deductions are accorded with tax-saving opportunities including deductions such as House Rent Allowance (HRA), Medical Allowance, and so on.
-This article is an overview of Section 80CGC.
+Section 80GGC of the Income Tax Act provides a deduction for taxpayers who have donated to political parties.
+The quantum of contribution can be extended up to a maximum of 10% of the Gross Total Income.
+The provision benefits the taxpayers as the contributions can be claimed as a deduction when filing Income Tax returns.
+Also, the taxpayers availing themselves of these deductions are accorded tax-saving opportunities, including such deductions as House Rent Allowance (HRA), Medical Allowance, etc. This article is an overview of Section 80CGC.

 Section 80GGC

 This section was introduced as part of the Finance Act of 2009.
-It was formed in a way as to instil a culture of transparency into electoral funding and avoiding instances of corruption.
-Deductions under this section fall under the purview of Chapter VIA Deductions, thereby conveying that the total amount of deduction would not exceed the total taxable income of the taxpayers.
+It was formed to instil a culture of transparency into electoral funding and avoid corruption.
+Deductions under this section fall under the purview of Chapter VIA Deductions, thereby conveying that the deduction would not exceed the total taxable income of the taxpayers.

 Who Qualifies for the Provision?

-Deduction under this section can only be availed by taxpayers having a taxable income for the relevant financial year.
-The list of eligible taxpayers includes individuals, as well as artificial judicial persons (but excluding corporate taxpayers).
-The section is not applicable to:
+Deduction under this section can only be availed by taxpayers with taxable income for the relevant financial year.
+The list of eligible taxpayers includes individuals and artificial judicial persons (excluding corporate taxpayers).
+The section does not apply to:

 Norms of Contribution